jpodwys/express-stream/README.md

 Set an optional route-specific view, or list of views, to be rendered after the `.streamBefore()` array and before any `res.stream()`/`res.render()` views.
 It's recommended that your `.streamBefore()` views not close the `<head>` tag so that route-specific blocking dependencies can be injected into the `<head>` here.

+Please be aware, this is the only API to which you can pass the name of a view, but not an `options` or `callback` param.

 #### Arguments

 * headViews: type: string || array of strings || array of objects